winitzki/scall/tutorial/programming_dhall.md

 ```

 We now turn to the type-level `List` analogs.
+This is more difficult because `List` requires a recursive definition.

 Recursive "type-level" data structures can be implemented via the Church encoding technique.
 We use the same pattern as before, except that stored data items will now have type `Type`.